Divergent (novel)

 Divergent is the debut novel of American novelist Veronica Roth, published by HarperCollins Children's Books in 2011.
-The novel is the first of the Divergent trilogy, a series of young adult dystopian novels set in a Divergent Universe.
-The novel Divergent features a post-apocalyptic version of Chicago and follows Beatrice "Tris" Prior as she explores her identity within a society that defines its citizens by their social and personality-related affiliation with five factions, which removes the threat of anyone exercising independent will and re-threatening the population's safety.
-Underlying the action and dystopian focused main plot is a romantic subplot between Tris and one of her instructors in the Dauntless faction, nicknamed Four.
+The first in the Divergent series, a trilogy of young adult dystopian novels (plus a book of short stories), the novel is set in a post-apocalyptic Chicago, where society defines its citizens by their social and personality-related affiliation with one of five factions.
+This rigid system has removed the threat of anyone exercising independent will and re-threatening the population's safety.
+In the story, Beatrice Prior joins the ranks of the Dauntless faction and explores her new identity as "Tris".
+Underlying the action- and dystopian-focused main plot is a romantic subplot between Tris and "Four", one of her instructors in the Dauntless faction.

-The novel has been compared to other young adult books such as The Hunger Games and The Maze Runner because of its similar themes and target audience.
-In particular, the novel explores the themes common to young adult fiction, such as adult authority and the transition from childhood to maturity, as well as such broader motifs as the place of violence and social structures within a post-apocalyptic society.
+The novel has been compared to other dystopian young adult books of the 21st century such as The Hunger Games (2008) and The Maze Runner (2009) because of its similar themes and target audience.
+In particular, the novel explores themes common to young adult fiction such as adult authority and the transition from childhood to maturity.
+Motifs considered within the post-apocalyptic society include the place of violence and social structure.
 Its major plot device, the division of society into personality types, is one used in other science fiction works.
 Beyond its literary context, Roth's open declaration of her religion as a Christian has brought commentary from Christian communities both endorsing and challenging the novel.

-Roth wrote Divergent while working on a Creative Writing degree at Northwestern University, and it was quickly purchased for publication alongside the subsequent books in the trilogy (completed in October 2013).
-Summit Entertainment purchased the media rights to the book in 2011 and subsequently produced a film adaptation titled Divergent which was released March 21, 2014.
-The film, a success amongst audiences, generated $288,747,895 at the box office despite mixed reviews from critics.
+Roth wrote Divergent while working on a creative writing degree at Northwestern University, and it was quickly purchased for publication alongside the subsequent books in the trilogy (published 2012 and 2013).
+Summit Entertainment purchased the media rights to the book in 2011 and subsequently produced a film adaptation, released March 21, 2014.
+The film generated nearly $290 million at the box office on a $88 million budget, but received mixed reviews from critics.

 Background and setting

 The novel is Roth's debut novel and was published a little over a year after Roth graduated with a bachelor's degree from the Creative Writing program at Northwestern University.
 Roth wrote the novel during her senior year winter break and sold movie rights to the novel before she had graduated.
 She had been working on the series from Four's point of view but decided that he was not the character she wanted for her series.
-Four years later, she decided to pick up the novel from a different point of view.
+Years later, she decided to pick up the novel from a different point of view.
 Roth wrote the series from Beatrice's point of view.